 If you’re a fan of money expert Clark Howard, you probably make a habit of scanning the internet for fresh money-saving tips.
-Sadly, most articles offer the same tired advice — “lose that latté habit” and “pack a work lunch from home” come to mind.
+Sadly, most articles on the internet offer the same tired advice: “Lose that latté habit” and “pack a work lunch from home” come to mind.

 1. Scoop Less

-If you read the small print on your laundry and dishwasher detergent, you’ll see that the larger amounts are only recommended for truly filthy loads.
-You can always add more if necessary, but I’ve found that a small scoop does the trick for my family’s minimally soiled laundry.
+If you read the small print on your laundry detergent, you’ll see that the larger amounts are recommended only for truly filthy loads.
+You can always add more if necessary, but I’ve found that a small scoop of detergent does the trick for my family’s minimally soiled laundry.

 2. Cut It in Half

 Kitchen sponges and steel wool pads are both perfect candidates to get twice the use by cutting them in half.
 This is especially true of the steel wool pads, as they often lose their integrity after just one use.
 If it’s still in good shape after that, you can avoid rust by popping it in the freezer for later.

 3. Choose the Inconvenient Parking Spot